-What do you do when you live in France and your kids have 2 weeks off during the month of April for spring break?
-We decided to tackle one of our bucket list cities and visit Barcelona Spain.
-Not only was Barcelona better than I imagined, I was surprised at just how diverse, affordable and family friendly this city was for our budget conscious crew of five.
+What do you do when you live in France, and your kids have 2 weeks off during April for spring break?
+We decided to tackle one of our bucket list cities and visit Barcelona, Spain.
+Not only was Barcelona better than I imagined, but I was also surprised at just how diverse, affordable and family-friendly this city was for our budget-conscious crew of five.

 1- Find The cheapest way to get to Barcelona

 It’s a no brainer.
-The most obvious way to save money on your trip to Spain is on transportation getting there.
+The most obvious way to save money on your trip to Spain is on transportation.
 Will it be by plane, train, automobile or some combination of all three?